vadzim/async-from-sync/README.md

 But if you are developing a library it can be nice to have the same code to work with both sync and async input.
 So there is a choice between a simpler code with one `for-await-of` loop which works for most cases but not all and more complex code with type checking and two loops `for-of` and `for-await-of`.

-This adapter let's you have one loop which works in all the edge cases.
+This module lets you have one loop which just works.

 ```js
 // The following finally section will never be called if generator